 What’s the value of knowing this?
 It’s immense!
-If you’re sick from vacationing in Mexico, you can make a remedy out of the pathogen-infested local water–no offense to our lovely Mexican readers!
+If you’re sick from vacationing in Mexico (famous for giving tourists diarrhea), you can make a remedy out of the local water–no offense to our lovely Mexican readers!
 (And here they are now!)

-If the polluted air or pollens in the air are causing your problem, you can put a cup of water outside for one day and one night and let it collect whatever is in the air (make sure the water doesn’t evaporate out), and then make a remedy out of the water.
+If the polluted air or pollens in the air are causing your problem, you can put a cup of water outside for a day and night or longer and let it collect whatever is in the air (make sure the water doesn’t evaporate out), and then make a remedy out of the water.
+(I’m going to explain how to do this.)
 If you’re sick from something you ate, drop some of it into half a cup of water, swish it around a few times, and make a remedy out of the water.
 If you threw the food away, then spit into an ounce of water, swish it around, then make a remedy out of the water.
 If you’re sick from the side-effects of a drug, make a remedy out of the drug.
 If you’ve over-dosed on something you’ve smoked, blow some smoke into a half-filled, small bottle of spring water, shake it up and make a remedy out of that.
 If you have a cough and were lucky enough to have coughed up some mucus, spit what you coughed up into 1 or 2 ounces of water, swish it around, and then make a remedy out of that to stop your cough.
+If you got a rash from pulling weeds out of the garden, mash up one of the weeds, soak it in water, then make a remedy out of the water.
 The list of possibilities is endless!
 Remember that whatever something causes, it can cure in small doses–that’s homeopathy’s motto!
-So now, if you’re ready, here are the instructions:
+So now, if you’re ready, here are the instructions I promised:

 Get a small bottle of spring water